Baseflow/flutter-permission-handler/permission_handler/README.md

 ### Requesting "storage" permissions always returns "denied" on Android 13+.
 What can I do?

 On Android the `Permission.storage` permission is linked to the Android `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions.
-Starting from Android SDK 29 (Android 10) the `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions have been marked deprecated and have been fully removed/ disabled since Android SDK 33 (Android 13).
+Starting from Android 10 (API 29) the `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions have been marked deprecated and have been fully removed/disabled since Android 13 (API 33).

 If your application needs access to media files Google recommends using the `READ_MEDIA_IMAGES`, `READ_MEDIA_VIDEOS` or `READ_MEDIA_AUDIO` permissions instead.
 These can be requested using the `Permission.photos`, `Permission.videos` and `Permission.audio` respectively.
 To request these permissions make sure the `compileSdkVersion` in the `android/app/build.gradle` file is set to `33`.

-If your application needs access to Androids file system it is possible to request the `MANAGE_EXTERNAL_STORAGE` permission (using `Permission.manageExternalStorage`).
-As of Android SDK 30 (Android 11) the `MANAGE_EXTERNAL_STORAGE` permission is considered a high-risk or sensitive permission.
-There for it is required to [declare the use of these permissions](https://support.google.com/googleplay/android-developer/answer/9214102) if you intend to release the application via the Google Play Store.
+If your application needs access to Android's file system, it is possible to request the `MANAGE_EXTERNAL_STORAGE` permission (using `Permission.manageExternalStorage`).
+As of Android 11 (API 30), the `MANAGE_EXTERNAL_STORAGE` permission is considered a high-risk or sensitive permission.
+Therefore it is required to [declare the use of these permissions](https://support.google.com/googleplay/android-developer/answer/9214102) if you intend to release the application via the Google Play Store.

 ### Requesting `Permission.locationAlways` always returns "denied" on Android 10+ (API 29+).
 What can I do?